eheywood/quantum-chem-interface/README.md

 # quantum-chem-interface
-Educational Quantum Computing Interface to aid Teaching Quantum Chemistry

-A tool-box to play around with simulations on different quantum computing backends.
+An educational tool-box to play around with quantum chemistry simulations on different quantum computing backends.
+Backend options include a cirq implemented QVM, a qiskit implemented QVM and interfacing with IBM Quantum.
 Currently the only circuit implemented is the Particle in a Box Model.

-## Notes on adding more simulations:
-All circuits must use 'meas' as the register name for measurements.
+### To Do
+- Add circuit optimisations into particle in a box circuit generation
+- Bug fix particle in a box simulation
+- GUI to display results
+- Implement a free particle simulation